ietf-teep/architecture/draft-ietf-teep-architecture.md

 application can use such information for unlocking the device and for local identification of the user.

-A trusted user interface (UI) may be used in a mobile device to prevent malicious software from stealing sensitive user input data.
+A trusted user interface (UI) may be used in a mobile device or point-of-sale device to prevent malicious software from stealing sensitive user input data.
 Such an implementation often relies on a TEE for providing access to peripherals, such as PIN input or a trusted display, so that